1Anass/Hotel-Booking-Application_Backend/README.md

 For simple data operations that our application will provide, we use data repositories.
 Data repositories extend the base repository that extends CRUD repository.
 Therefore, all repositories will have CRUD functions implemented by default at runtime.
 To add customized data operations, we can add functions prototypes along with the corresponding queries.
 Spring-data project under Spring framework allows the generation of these data operations implementation at runtime.
 To make Spring Boot directly expose data repositories through HTTP methods, we use the annotation @RepositoryRestSource.

-The following picture shows the repositories used by each service <a>Figure 2: Repositories and Services</a>.
+The following picture shows the repositories used by each service <a href="https://github.com/1Anass/Hotel-Booking-Application_Backend/blob/main/Repositories%26Services.png"> Figure 2: Repositories and Services</a>.

 <h3> 3.
 Business Services </h3>